 Amid US' Afghanistan uncertainty, Russia resurrects interest

-In this March 27, 2017, file photo, men sit on the Nadir Khan hilltop overlooking Kabul, Afghanistan.
 As America's 16-year war in Afghanistan drags on, Russia is resurrecting its own interest in the "graveyard of empires."
+The jockeying includes engaging the Taliban and leading a new diplomatic effort to tackle Afghanistan's future, all while Washington leaves the world guessing on its strategy for ending the conflict.

 Discussions